chinchang/screenlog.js/README.md

 - `bgColor` - Background color of the log panel.
 Default is `black`.
 - `releaseConsole` - By default console.log is overridden to log on screen.
 You can avoid this behaviour by setting `releaseConsole` to `true` and instead use `screenLog.log()` API.
 Default is `false`.
 - `minLogLevel` - minimum log level that to be displayed on the screen.
 Can beL `log`, `info`, `warn`, `error`.
 Default is `warn`
-- `getVisualArgs` - function to allow visual log param customisation: function(logLevel, arguments) { ... return newArguments; }
+- `getVisualArgs` - function to allow visual log param customisation: function(logLevel, args) { ... return newArguments; }

 ### screenLog.[log, warn, error, info](obj1 [, obj2, ..., objN])